kaplan81/rick-morty-pwa-workbox/README.md

 ## If you get in trouble

-If either the cache or the service workers behave funny and have the need for a fresh start you can always call on a very useful utility from the DevTools.
+If either the cache or the service workers behave funny and you have the need for a fresh start you can always call on a very useful utility from the DevTools.
 Go to the Application -> Clear Storage section and click on "Clear site data".
 This will not only remove the storage from this origin but it will also unregister all existing service workers.

 <img src="visuals/clear-storage.png">